devopshobbies/k8s-virtualization/README.md

 sudo systemctl restart sshd
 ```

-Congradulations!
+Congratulations!
 Now you have access to the server by ssh and key

 ```bash
 ssh -i {ssh private key file path} user@address